eghojansu/phpme/README.md

 (Not support multiple cursor).

+### project_meta

+Generate project meta for current file.
+Template can be configured, see setting below.

+To use this feature you do not need to put cursor on valid symbol, just trigger this command.

 ## Settings

 Settings can be stored either in your system wide "PHPMe.sublime-settings" file or in the project